If I ever leave this world alive

 Choose not the life of this body before eternal life:

-put the fear of God in they heart and thou shalt live without toil.
+put the fear of God in thy heart and thou shalt live without toil.

 Psalm CCLXV, MPB, p.
 82 (From Davidson, 1995)

-The subject of the post was how best to use this site.
-If you have entered the stream, I don’t need to tell you what to read.
+How best to use this site: if you have entered the stream, I don’t need to tell you what to read.
 If you have not yet entered the stream, I suggest that you first read “Hsin-hsin Ming.”
 It is forty verses long, so if you only read one post on a verse per day, it will take you less than forty days.
-Pay particular attention to Jeanne Guyon’s introduction to “prayer” (Do not labor to quiet your thoughts), which is an excellent guide to mindfulness meditation (as opposed to releasing, which you must also do).
+Pay particular attention to Jeanne Guyon’s guide to “prayer” (Do not labor to quiet your thoughts), which is an introduction to mindfulness meditation (as opposed to releasing, which you must also learn how to do).
 With Jeanne’s method you pick a sacred writing and you read a short passage from it.
-After reading the passage pause and focus your thoughts on what you have read for as long as possible.
-The text itself matters less than the fact that you aren’t thinking about other things.
-In this regard it is just the same as focusing on a koan, such as Chao Chou’s Wu or the Sound of One Hand Clapping.
-But because this is a meditative practice, it is best to use something simple, such as a stanza from a poem, a line of scripture, or Lester Levenson’s sayings.
+After reading the passage, you pause for a time and focus your thoughts on what you have read.
+The text itself matters less than the fact that you aren’t thinking about other things, but writings such as the Hsin-hsin Ming or Adi Shankara’s Self-Realization are good subjects for meditation.
+Less poetic but no less true are the words of Lester Levenson in The Ultimate Truth.

-After you have read Hsin-hsin Ming and have become familiar with some kind of meditation, I suggest you look over Eleven Practices.
-If you don’t understand the purpose of a practice, read a related post.
-Then, when you have a good grasp of why each practice is prescribed and how you are going to successfully do it, set aside three months of your life and become your glorious immortal Self.
+After you have read Hsin-hsin Ming and have become familiar with some form of meditation, I suggest you look over Ten Practices.
+If you don’t understand the purpose of a practice, read a related post, such as The Perfection of Acceptance, The Perfection of Faith and The Perfection of Love.
+Then, when you have a good idea of the purpose of each practice and how you are going to accomplish it, set aside three months of your life, put on “The Secret of Healing,” and become your glorious unlimited Self.